Australian Vaporizers Ratings Guide

 Is it easy to hold and draw from?
 Is it of noticeably higher quality than most others?
 Did the manufacturer pay fine attention to detail?
 How easy is it to access and fill the herbal chamber?

 A vaporizer with a good design is one that is easy to use and maintain.
-The unit is also well though-out and has a solid build quality.
+The unit is also well thought-out and has a solid build quality.
 For example, some units tend to get very hot after awhile, which makes them uncomfortable to hold.
 Other units require you to push batteries together during use, which can become annoying during a session.
 Still other vaporizers have small, fiddly screens that are difficult to replace.
 Ideally, you should choose a unit that doesn’t have these design problems.

 Over time, all vapes get dirty: herbal particles and residue build up in the vapour path, and screens get clogged by resin.
 This stops air from flowing effectively, which prevents your vaporizer from operating properly until you clean it out.
 Most vaporizers also need parts replaced periodically.
 Common replacement parts include mesh filter screens, whip tubing, balloon bags and batteries.